QBit-Platform/ucp-llm-project/README.md

 📜 License

 This project is licensed under the MIT License.
-Please see the LICENSE.txt file (to be added) for full details.
+Please see the LICENSE.txt file for full details.